determines which forms ld evaluates

 Examples: ACL2 !>(set-ld-skip-proofsp t state) T ACL2 !s>(set-ld-skip-proofsp nil state) NIL ACL2 !>(set-ld-skip-proofsp 'include-book state) INCLUDE-BOOK ACL2 !s>

-A global variable in the ACL2 state
+A global variable in the ACL2 state, called 'ld-skip-proofsp,

 determines the thoroughness with which ACL2 processes your commands.

-, the system assumes
+'include-book.
+When ld-skip-proofsp is non-nil, the system assumes

 that which ought to be proved and is thus unsound.
 The form

-is the general-purpose way of
+(set-ld-skip-proofsp flg state) is the general-purpose way of

-.
-This global variable is an ``ld
+setting ld-skip-proofsp.
+This global variable is an ``ld special,''

-which is to say, you may call ld
+which is to say, you may call ld in such a way as to ``bind'' this

-variable for the dynamic extent of the ld
+variable for the dynamic extent of the ld.

-, the default prompt displays the
+When ld-skip-proofsp is non-nil, the default prompt displays the

-.
+character s.
 Thus, the prompt

 ACL2 !s>means that the default defun-mode is

-(otherwise the
+:logic (otherwise the

-, would also be printed;
+character p, for :program, would also be printed;

 see default-print-prompt) but ``proofs are being skipped.''

-Observe that there are two legal non-nil
+Observe that there are two legal non-nil values, t and

-, ACL2 skips all proof
+'include-book.
+When ld-skip-proofsp is t, ACL2 skips all proof

 obligations but otherwise performs all other required analysis of

 input events.
-When ld-skip-proofsp
+When ld-skip-proofsp is 'include-book, ACL2 skips not

 only proof obligations but all analysis except that required to